 - Will my registration be published statewide?
 If you are a level II or III offender, then your registration will be published on the state registry website.
 If you are level I, however, unless you are transient or non-compliant, your registration will not be published on the website.
 Level I offenders are determined to have the lowest risk of reoffended once released, level II have a moderate risk and level II have the highest risk of reoffending.

 - Can I still see my children?
 In Washington, it is against the law to leave minor children under the care of a registered sex offender who has an offense against a child.
 However, there are exceptions to this rule that may allow you to remain an active part of your child’s life.
 These can include a court issuing an order allowing unsupervised contact or a family reunification plan.
-We know this is crucial and recommend speaking with an attorney if you have children and are convicted of sex offense.
+We know this is crucial and recommend speaking with an attorney if you have children and are convicted of a sex offense.

 - Will this affect my employment?
 Legally, employers cannot discriminate against applicants for a criminal history, they are allowed to ask about criminal history.
 If you are looking to further your education to obtain a higher level of employment, there are strict rules that come along with that as well.
 You may need to notify the sheriff in the county where you will be attending school, in addition to updating your registration.